 Resolve Outlook Not Working Error by Fixing File Corruption

-If your Outlook has stopped working and find out that your Outlook data file is damaged or corrupted, then you should use this Outlook PST Repair Software.
+If your Outlook has stopped working and you find out that your Outlook data file is damaged or corrupted, then you should use this Outlook PST Repair Software.

 There may be something wrong with your Outlook PST file which is why it is not opening up.
 This tool will repair your damaged or corrupted file (.pst) so that your Outlook is up and running again.

-It is also capable of repairing the archive data without any limitations of the file-size.
+It is also capable of repairing the archive data without any limitations of the file size.

 You are offered a number of benefits by this tool.
 Know more about it in the following video.